Petroleum reservoir: Formation

 Crude oil is found in all oil reservoirs formed in the Earth's crust from the remains of once-living things.
-Evidence indicates that millions of years of heat and pressure changed the remains of microscopic plant and animal into oil and natural gas.
+Evidence indicates that millions of years of heat and pressure changed the remains of microscopic plants and animals into oil and natural gas.

 Roy Nurmi, an interpretation adviser for Schlumberger oil field services company, described the process as follows:

 Plankton and algae, proteins and the life that's floating in the sea, as it dies, falls to the bottom, and these organisms are going to be the source of our oil and gas.
 When they're buried with the accumulating sediment and reach an adequate temperature, something above 50 to 70 °C they start to cook.
 This transformation, this change, changes them into the liquid hydrocarbons that move and migrate, will become our oil and gas reservoir.

-In addition to the aquatic environment, which is usually a sea but might also be a river, lake, coral reef, or algal mat, the formation of an oil or gas reservoir also requires a sedimentary basin that passes through four steps:
+In addition to the aquatic ecosystem, which is usually a sea but might also be a river, lake, coral reef, or algal mat, the formation of an oil or gas reservoir also requires a sedimentary basin that passes through four steps: